 - …must refrain from use of alcohol and tobacco before or during outdoor recreation activities and any illegal drugs throughout the duration of a program.

-- …must be able, either alone or with the aid of a personal care attendant, to manage, administer and protect any prescription medications currently prescribed to him or her.
-All medications, including over-the-counter medications shall be declared in medical history section of the registration form.
+- …must be able, either alone or with the aid of a personal care attendant, or through arrangements outlined on the Request for Administration of Medication Form or an Individual Medication Plan to manage, administer and protect any prescription medications currently prescribed to him or her.
+All medications, including over-the-counter medications shall be listed as required on the Medical Information portion of the registration materials.

 - …must be able, either alone, with the aid of an augmentative communication device, or a personal care attendant to follow directions and communicate needs.

 - …must not exceed manufacturers’ maximum recommended weight limit for equipment being used.

 - …must be able to manage personal mobility either alone, with a reasonable amount of assistance, with the aid of a personal care attendant, or with adaptive equipment.

 - …must be able to independently wear and maintain wearing all safety equipment correctly.

 - …must be able, in the event of an unexpected capsize, to breathe independently and maintain a seal with their mouth (i.e. not require medical devices to sustain breathing), and independently demonstrate the ability to self-right him or herself from face down to face up position while wearing the appropriate PFD.